Netcracker/KubeMarine/documentation/Installation.md

 By default Kubemarine sets `bind-address` parameter of `kube-apiserver` to `node.internal_address` via patches at every control-plane node.

 **Note**: If a parameter of control-plane pods is defined in `kubeadm.<service>.extraArgs` or is set by default by kubeadm and then redefined in `kubeadm.paches`, the pod manifest file will contain the same flag twice and the running pod will take into account the last mentioned value (taken from `kubeadm.patches`).
-This behaviour persists at the moment: https://github.com/kubernetes/kubeadm/issues/1601.
+This behavior persists at the moment: https://github.com/kubernetes/kubeadm/issues/1601.

 #### kernel_security